ssimonlp/hostnfly/README.md

    - Index endpoints to revrieve missions created
  - Script to fill the database from the backend_test.rb

 Note: no authentication is required

+If you think about useful business rules you can add some.

 The output JSON should resemble this
 ```